Singaporeans advised to defer non-essential travel to Lebanon amid protests: MFA

 SINGAPORE: Singaporeans are advised to defer non-essential travel to Lebanon amid large-scale demonstrations across the country, the Ministry of Foreign Affairs (MFA) said on Tuesday (Oct 22).

-Thousands have taken to the streets of Lebanon to protest against tax increases and alleged corruption, with authorities using tear gas and water cannons to disperse the crowds.
+Thousands have taken to the streets of Lebanon to protest against tax increases and alleged corruption, with authorities using tear gas and water cannon to disperse the crowds.

 MFA said the demonstrations are expected to continue and the affected regions include the capital Beirut and the cities of Tripoli, Tyre, Sidon and Baalbak.